 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

 The Village of Fontana is home to the Fontana Fen which is continually being restored to mimic an actual fen.
-Ecologist Josh Skolnick has been working at the Fen for three years and has strived to remove invasice species and reintroduce native species to restore the area to its natural state.
+The Village has contracted with TallGrass through 2021 at the Fontana Fen and Oak Savanna to remove invasice species and reintroduce native species to restore the area to its natural state.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.